ArnavS59/se-04-team-09/README.md

 			Press Go to Graph button to go to Graph Page.
 			Press Check Others' Order button to go to Others' Order Page.

-	2.6 Database API server side:

-		This is not yet functional.

-	2.7 Database API backend side:

-		It can be run with the instruction given above.
-		Test cases are done automatically.
-Results can be seen by accessing the database through mysql shell.
 ----------------------------------------------------------------------------------------------------------------------
 3. Code Strucutre